PROF., DEPUTY HEAD OF DIVISION

 Johan Hoffman is professor of numerical analysis, and deputy head of the division of computational science and technology.
 He is on the editorial boards of the SIAM Computational Science and Engineering book series and the Elsevier journal Computers & Fluids.
 His research combines fundamental research on mathematics, computer science and computational mechanics with applied research in interdisciplinary collaborations with industry and society, focused on aerodynamics, urban planning, renewable energy and biomedicine.
-He is a founder of the FEniCS open source software project, and the spin-off company Ingrid Cloud.
+He is a founder of the FEniCS open source software project, and partner in the EU project GENEX.

 He earned his Ph.D. in applied mathematics at Chalmers University; was a postdoc fellow at the Courant Institute at New York University; and a visiting researcher at Oxford University, University of Chicago, Stanford University, University of Heidelberg, UPC Barcelona, the Auckland Bioengineering Institute, and the Basque Center for Applied Mathematics.